When is surgery indicated for the bunion?

 Cautions & Risks

-Clearly do not have surgery to look better for cosmetic reasons.
-Likewise do not have surgery to embark on fashion statements.
+Do not have surgery to look better for cosmetic reasons, and do not have surgery to embark on fashion statements.
 Be careful not to have surgery just because a parent or grandparent had the problem.
-Bide your time and seek advice from a professional.
-A bullet-point summary is listed below but it is not exhaustive.
-I wrote a book in 2019 which covers rare and common problems with bunion surgery Bunions Behind the Scenes.
+Take your time and seek advice from a professional.
+A bullet-point summary is listed below, but it is not exhaustive.

 - Reoccurrence of the deformity in 7-15% of bunion operations

-- Failure to achieve what you want or need in 10-15% cases
+- Failure to achieve what you want or need in 10-15% of cases

 - Stiffness in the big toe can be permanent